 The Plugin Manager

 To manage plugins using the plugin manager, log in as an administrator and choose Admin > Plugins from the main menu.
-The plugin manager page is divided into three parts, "Currently Activated Plugins," "Available Plugins," and "Upload Plugin."
-The general idea is that uploading a plugin makes it available, and activating it makes it, well, active.
+The plugin manager page is divided into two parts, "Currently Activated Plugins" and "Available Plugins".

 To activate an available plugin, click on its "Activate" link.
 Doing so causes it to "go live."
 The newly activated plugin moves from the Available Plugins section to the Currently Activated Plugins section.
 Once a plugin is active, it becomes available to all user groups.
 If you desire you can change this, activating the plugin for selected user groups only.
 Click on "Group Access" for the plugin and choose the user groups for which the plugin should be active.
 Click Save to save your choices.

 In addition to group access control, some plugins can be or must be configured.
 An active plugin that supports configuration displays an "Options" link in the plugin manager.
 Clicking on it takes you to the plugin-specific configuration page.

 To deactivate a plugin, click on the "Deactivate" for the plugin.
 Deactivating a plugin causes the plugin to no longer be active.
 If the plugin has stored data associated with it, that data is not removed from the system.
 Reactivating the plugin puts it back into effect and any data stored from the previous activation is still available.
 Completely removing data stored by a plugin is a manual process that's beyond the scope of this article.

 Older versions may have a "Delete" link associated with available plugins.
 As of October 2011 this link has no effect (due to security concerns).